sf-golden-bears-2017/react_counters_challenge/README.md

 ### Hint 1

 The `increment` and `decrement` functions can be written to take arguments if you need them to.
-That isn't the only way to make this work, but it's a good option.

 ### Hint 2

-If you do decide to write the `increment` and `decrement` functions to take arguments, you may have to replace `{this.increment}` with "arrow" function syntax like this `{() => this.increment(someArgument)}`.
+If you write the `increment` and `decrement` functions to take arguments, you may have to replace `{this.increment}` with "arrow" function syntax like this `{() => this.increment(someArgument)}`.
 More reading on this [here](http://javascript.info/function-expressions-arrows#arrow-functions) and [here](http://javascript.info/arrow-functions).

+Remember that code like `<MyComponent onClick={this.increment} />` is passing a *function* to `onClick`, while code like this `<MyComponent onClick={this.increment()} />` (note the parentheses after `increment`) is *calling* the function and passing *its return value* to `onClick`.
+This is a very important distinction.
+You always want the first case (passing a function) and not the second one (passing the return value of calling that function).

+You should always be passing a function to `onClick`, so if you start needing to pass arguments to `increment` and `decrement` functions, you'll want to keep in mind that `<MyComponent onClick={this.increment(someArgument, someOtherArgument)} />` probably isn't what you want to be doing, because it's calling the function.

+When our function had no arguments, we could avoid calling it by just not putting parentheses after it (i.e. `onClick={this.increment}`).
+But what do we do if we need to pass arguments?
+The only way to pass arguments is by, well, *passing* them (i.e. `onClick={this.increment(arg1, arg2)}`.
+But doing that is going to call the function, which we can't do.

+This is where the arrow syntax comes in.
+Since `<MyComponent onClick={this.increment(arg1, arg2)} />` is calling a function (bad), we need a way to pass those arguments without calling the function *yet*.
+To do that, we can *wrap the function call in another function* with the arrow syntax.
+It would look something like this `<MyComponent onClick={() => this.increment(someArgument, someOtherArgument)} />`.
+That `() =>` syntax means that instead of calling the `increment` function with those arguments and passing the return value, you are instead wrapping the code where you call `increment` inside another function.
+This way, you're still passing a function, and  you're still making sure it gets the desired arguments, but you avoid the problem of calling it right away.
+React can save that function until someone clicks and run it at that time, just like we want.

 # Release 4: Use the array `.map` function to display `Counter` components